enqueuezero/site/content/wsgi.md

 WSGI makes pre-processing and post-processing easy.
 Things people usually do but not wanna introduce into app code include gzip, throttle, rate limiting, proxy, etc.

-The implementation is to let middleware expose same interface and do extra work, pretty like what Python decorator does.
+The implementation is to let middleware expose the same interface and do extra work, pretty like what Python decorator does.
-It implies that eventually you would expose middleware app as WSGI server side entrypoint.
+It implies that eventually, you would expose the middleware app as WSGI server side entry point.

 ```python
 def app(env, start_response):